johnowhitaker/aiaiart/readme.md

 # AIAIART course

+##NB: The first lesson of part two is streaming at 4pm UTC today (9 April) on https://www.twitch.tv/johnowhitaker

 This repo will house the notebooks used for the AIAIART course.
 Part 1 (first four lessons) ran via Discord in September/October 2021.
 Part 2 starts Saturday April 9th at 4pm UTC.
 Join the Discord linked below if you'd like to join the chat and get reminders for the livestream!